modelscope/facechain/README.md

 # To-Do List
-- Develop train-free methods, make it possible to run on cpu.
 - Develop RLHF methods, make its quality more higher.
-- Provide training scripts for new style lora.
-- Support more style lora (such as those on Civitai).
 - Support more beauty-retouch effects.
 - Provide more funny apps.